mayurkode7/tesla-app/README.md

 - How do you make background image full width and full screen
 - what is resizeMode
 - How do your prevent background image to hide your main content

+- how to change App label

+  -28

+The way I did this for android (hacky, but it works) is just changed the string app_name field in

+android/app/src/main/res/values/strings.xml

+It will change the name of your installed android app to whatever you put as the value.